weaveworks/weave/README.md

 # Weave - the Docker network

-Weave connects Docker containers deployed across multiple hosts, as if they were all plugged into the same network switch.
+Weave creates a virtual network that connects Docker containers deployed across multiple hosts.

+Applications use the network just as if the containers were all plugged into the same network switch, with no need to configure port mappings, links, etc. Weave can optionally encrypt traffic, allowing hosts to be connected across an untrusted network.

 With weave you can easily construct applications consisting of multiple containers, running anywhere.